9th to 19th

 item to auction off and proceeds will go toward helping the alms fund and/or

 toward feast operating expenses.
-This will be done a little differently this
+This will be done a little earlier in the

 We plan to make plenty of time for fellowship, 'round table'